Everett Fox: Text Translation and Interpretation

-Academic work

-Fox is perhaps best known for his translation into English of the Torah.
+Fox is perhaps best known for his English translation of the Torah.
 His translation is heavily influenced by the principles of Martin Buber and Franz Rosenzweig.
 Buber, in 1962, completed his translation of the Hebrew Bible into German.
 Fox, with Lawrence Rosenwald of Wellesley College, co-translated Buber and Rosenzweig's Scripture and Translation into English (Weissbort and Eysteinsson 562).
 The main guiding principle of Fox's work is that the aural aspects of the Hebrew text should be translated as closely as possible.
 Instances of Hebrew word play, puns, word repetition, alliteration, and other literary devices of sound are echoed in English and, as with Buber-Rosenzweig, the text is printed in linear, not paragraph, fashion.
 He has argued for the superiority of Biblical translations that preserve or reflect such Hebrew forms and pushes English further than does Robert Alter, whose translations are motivated by a similar appreciation of the character of the Hebrew original.

 Fox's translation of the Torah was published in 1995 by Schocken Books (a division of Random House) as The Five Books of Moses.
 Fox continues to translate, and in 1999 published Give Us a King!, a translation of the books of Samuel.
 His translation of the complete Early Prophets (the books of Joshua, Judges, Samuel (revised) and Kings) was published in November 2014 as The Schocken Bible: Volume II.

-Fox served as a religious consultant on the making of the film Prince of Egypt.
-In the 1970s, he and Cherie Koller-Fox co-created a board game called "Expulsion: Jewish Life in Spain from the Golden Age to 1492," which was shown on the TV show, Full Frontal with Samantha Bee, on November 29, 2016.
+Fox has also published works focusing on other aspects of biblical scripture that are connected with translation.
+One of those connected areas of emphasis is performance.
+In a chapter of the book, Ve-‘Ed Ya’aleh, Fox argues that all translation in scripture possesses performative characteristics, as the translator attempts to present the work creatively.
+He notes that Psalms is the most performance-bound book within the Bible.

+Academic Work and Themes

+Sibling related motif

+Another area of Fox's work focuses on a common theme that is renowned in the Hebrew Bible- that is, the story of a character triumphing over their older sibling in some manner.
+Fox argues that this theme has inspired various interpretations throughout the works created through classical Jewish and Christian studies.
+He uses such examples as the heavy featuring of the neglect of first-born children in Genesis, a section of the Hebrew Bible.